samay-app/samay/README.md

 ## Manual

-This guide is divided into three sections: database, customization, and deployment.
+The manual guide is divided into two sections: database and deployment.

 ### Database